IonicaBizau/ghcal/README.md

 # `$ ghcal`
 See the GitHub contributions calendar of a user in the command line.

-If you want to track all your git commits you make (even don't push them anywhere), you should [check out the `git-stats` project](https://github.com/IonicaBizau/git-stats).
+If you want to track all your git commits you make (even if don't push them anywhere), you should [check out the `git-stats` project](https://github.com/IonicaBizau/git-stats).

 ![](http://i.imgur.com/QmtGX5r.png)